-If you choose to take a trip with a vehicle where the host is providing insurance directly, as indicated in the vehicle listing, you can expect to see some differences with our marketplace model.
+If you choose to take a trip with a vehicle provided by a Commercial Host, as indicated in the vehicle listing, you can expect to see some differences with our marketplace model.
 Because you will be receiving liability insurance directly from the host, you will work directly with the host and their insurer in connection with claims, accidents, and towing, should the need arise.
 Instead of contacting Turo support, in most cases you will contact the host directly.
 In addition, some hosts may require you to sign additional paperwork and charge additional fees for things like insurance and mileage after the time of booking on Turo.

 Please remember that trips where the host provides the insurance are the only circumstances on Turo in which off-Turo transactions (like paying for issues like additional mileage or gasoline fees outside of the Turo system) are permitted.

-The following is an explanation of the ways in which our support and policies will change if you choose to take a trip with a vehicle that offers owner-provided insurance.
+The following is an explanation of the ways in which our support and policies will change if you choose to take a trip with a vehicle provided by a Commercial Host.

 Insurance, protection & collision damage waiver (CDW):

-The host may charge you for protection packages after the time of booking, such as when you pick up the vehicle.
+The host may charge you for protection plans after the time of booking, such as when you pick up the vehicle.
 These may be charged by the host separately and not through the Turo platform.
 The host should disclose in the listing if the insurance and protection is included in the trip price or if it will be charged separately.